sudoingcoding/sudoingcoding/README.md

-Hi there, I'm [Your Name]! 👋
+Hi there, I'm Suddip Paul Arnab! 👋

 🚀 Welcome to my GitHub profile!
-I'm passionate about [mention a few interests or technologies].
-I love building [mention the type of projects you enjoy working on].
+I'm passionate about achine.
 About Me

-    💻 I'm a [Your Job Title/Role] based in [Your Location].
-    🌱 Currently learning [What you're currently learning or exploring].
+    🌱 Currently studying in East West University.
-    💡 I'm interested in [Your interests or hobbies].
+    💡 I'm interested in Machine Learning and AI.

 Tech Stack